thormaweb/laravel-admin-theme/README.md

 # [iVirtual.la](https://ivirtual.la) Laravel Admin Theme

-Material Design Admin dashboard with out of the box Users permissions and tons of Blade components and helpers for scaffolding new projects.
+Laravel Material Design Admin dashboard with out of the box Users permissions and tons of Blade components and helpers for scaffolding new projects.

+// TODO: intro video

 ## Thanks to:
 To [Propeller](https://github.com/digicorp/propeller) because we use his CSS Admin Theme (v1.2), and to [Spatie](https://github.com/spatie) for the amazing laravel packages (we use Permissions and Media Library)